sagemath/trac_to_gh/Issue 6702.md

 # Issue 6702: Sage will not build in 64-bit mode on Solaris

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6702

 Original creator: drkirkby